AI & Automation

 • 30% improved customer lifetime value

-In history, you don't always have to be first, but you must execute well and truly be best-in-class as a product.
-That's what 2025 is about
+“In history you do not always need to be first, but you need to execute well and truly be the best in class as a product.
+That is what 2025 is about”

 — Sundar Pichai, CEO of Google & Alphabet

-Outlook: what comes after 2026?
+Looking ahead: what comes after 2026?

 Multimodal AI

-AI that combines text, image, audio, and video for fully integrated marketing campaigns.
+AI that combines text, image, audio and video for fully integrated marketing campaigns.

-Real-world personalization
+Real-world personalisation

 Autonomous marketing ecosystems